-You will need to contact the university and tell them you no longer wish to attend.
+If you already have an offer for this year, you will need to contact the university and tell them you no longer wish to attend.
 To do this, simply fill out the appropriate section of your AS12 letter slip, and mail it back to them.

 This means you will be withdrawn from UCAS entirely and will not be able to go through Clearing and therefore won’t be able to attend university at all.

-Again, you need to inform the university you no longer wish to keep your place.
+If you have a deferred offer for next year, then again, you need to inform the university you no longer wish to keep your place.

 You are not allowed to reapply through UCAS if you are currently holding a deferred offer, so if you don’t tell them, you will not be able to go to universityeither this year or next year.